davidkarim/cap_test/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

 This is a test application only, Updates to test webhook again.
 Gave Jenkins write access to repo.
-Global secret added.
+Global secret added to Jenkins Settings.

 Things you may want to cover: